-Data included in the National Perinatal Data Collection are collected as part of a National Minimum Data Set and were supplied by state and territory health authorities to the National Perinatal Statistics Unit (NPSU), a collaborating unit of the Institute.
-The state and territory health authorities receive these data from patient administrative and clinical records.
+Data collected as part of the NPDC include an NMDS and were supplied by State and Territory health authorities to the National Perinatal Statistics Unit (NPSU), a collaborating unit of the Institute.
+The State and Territory health authorities receive these data from patient administrative and clinical records.
 This information is usually collected by midwives or other birth attendants.
 States and territories use these data for service planning, monitoring and internal and public reporting.